 Sonia Kefi: It is probably a combination of all of that.
 For long, there was a bias in studying negative interactions – particularly predator-prey and competitive interactions.
 To some extent that makes sense, but it is also based on a certain conception of nature, the idea that those processes are the ones that structure ecological communities, the ones that we need to understand.
 In addition, like you say, a lot of non-trophic interactions are non-trivial to measure.
 Trophic interactions can often be observed – an individual eats or does not eat other individuals – but a lot of non-trophic interactions are not directly observable and require experiments.
 On the more theoretical side, people have built simple models (small communities) incorporating trophic and non-trophic interactions, but complex networks are often built on a single interaction type.

-HS: Is this study a first of its kind – a unipartite network which includes trophic and, positive and negative, non-trophic interactions?
+HS: Is this study a first of its kind – a unipartite network that includes trophic and, positive and negative, non-trophic interactions?
 Are there any other examples of that?

 HS: And what made this possible for you is the availability of this huge dataset from Chile, right?